Blockchain and Smart Contracts in Supply Chain Contracting and Management

 Electronic Contracting and Enforceability; Choice of Law and Forum; Force Majeure Provisions; Impossibility of Performance

-This CLE webinar will discuss trends in the use of blockchain and smart contracts in the supply chain context and examine the legal issues, concerns, benefits and risks associated with its use.
+This CLE course will discuss trends in the use of blockchain and smart contracts in the supply chain context and examine the legal issues, concerns, benefits and risks associated with its use.

 - Public/open/permissionless blockchains